-AJet expands network with new routes to Saudi Arabia and Egypt, connecting key destinations
+Ajet Expands Network With New Routes To Saudi Arabia And Egypt, Connecting Key Destinations

+(MENAFN- B2Press) As part of its rapid growth following the 2024 summer season, AJet launched new routes to four cities in Saudi Arabia and two popular Egyptian destinations, offering affordable and efficient travel options across 95 destinations.

-(MENAFN- Editorial) Istanbul, Turkey — AJet, Türkiye’s fast-growing airline, has announced the launch of new routes to Saudi Arabia and Egypt, continuing its network expansion.
-Beginning October 1, 2024, AJet offers flights from Istanbul’s Sabiha Gökçen Airport to Jeddah, Riyadh, Medina, and Dammam in Saudi Arabia, as well as flights to the Egyptian resort cities of Sharm El-Sheikh and Hurghada.
+Istanbul, Turkey - AJet, Türkiye's fast-growing airline, has announced the launch of new routes to Saudi Arabia and Egypt, continuing its Network expansion.
+Beginning October 1, 2024, AJet offers flights from Istanbul's Sabiha Gökçen Airport to Jeddah, Riyadh, Medina, and Dammam in Saudi Arabia, as well as flights to the Egyptian resort cities of Sharm El-Sheikh and Hurghada.

 In Egypt, just two months after the launch of flights to Cairo, AJet expanded its network with 5 weekly flights to Sharm El-Sheikh and Hurghada starting from October 1, 2024.
 These routes are expected to cater to European and Turkish tourists heading to Egypt's popular Red Sea resorts, providing a budget-friendly option to visit these highly sought-after destinations.